ux case study

 The goal

-Develop a sleek, user-friendly app that centralizes all essential functions for museum visitors.
-Spectra aims to simplify the process of exploring exhibitions and events, purchasing tickets, and managing them effortlessly.
+Developed a sleek, user-friendly app that centralizes all essential functions for museum visitors.

 the problem